Tianjin Metro: TEDA Modern Guided Rail Tram

-The TEDA Tram was a tram line that runs between TEDA and North of College District stations, mainly serving the Tianjin Economic Development Area (TEDA).
-It opened on 10 May 2007 and is 7.86 km long.
-It is run by Tianjin Binhai Mass Transit Development Co., Ltd, which becomes a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
-TEDA Line's color is light green.
-TEDA Tram is finally closed service in 30 June 2023.
+The TEDA Tram was a tram line that ran between TEDA and North of College District stations, mainly serving the Tianjin Economic Development Area (TEDA).
+It opened on 10 May 2007 and was 7.86 km long.
+It was run by Tianjin Binhai Mass Transit Development Co., Ltd, which has been a subsidiary of Tianjin Rail Transit Group Corporation since 2017.
+TEDA Line's color was light green.
+Operations on the TEDA Tram were suspended on 1 June 2023.